-Being the person to always look for unknown things to do wherever I am, I did some research on fun activities Courtney and I could do during our stay in Nuy Valley and came upon Kolgans Restaurant Boat in Roberston.
+Being someone always searching for unknown activities to do, I did some research on fun things Courtney and I could do during our stay in Nuy Valley and, found Kolgans Restaurant Boat in Roberston.

-Side note: Don’t assume every place has a card facility.
+Don’t assume every place has a card facility.
 Between Courtney and I, we were R40 short to pay for our trip.
-Then, my phone showed no sign of service connection and Courtney had to stand in an open field to find signal to do an eft payment with two dogs and a chicken surrounding him.
+We realised that my phone had no sign of service connection so Courtney stood in an open field to find a signal to do an eft payment with two dogs and a chicken surrounding him.

-Strolling down the Breede River while devouring ourselves with food, Renée spoke to us about how long she was doing this, hilarious stories about how the boat sunk on many occasions, her love for horses and the amount of children she has and how very different they are from one another while overlooking the beauty surrounding us with an array of bird life and picturesque mountain backdrops.
+Strolling down the Breede River, devouring ourselves with food, Renée spoke to us about how long she was doing this, hilarious stories about how the boat sunk on many occasions, her love for horses and the number of children she has and how very different they are from one another while overlooking the beauty surrounding us with an array of bird life and picturesque mountain backdrops.

-I can’t describe how much fun I had personally!
-I loved every moment of the two hour boat tour from one end of the river to the next; celebrating my birthday in sheer outdoor style.
+I can’t describe how much fun we had.
+I loved every moment of the two-hour boat tour from one end of the river to the next; celebrating my birthday in a sheer outdoor style.
 The ride was not wobbly at all; probably because there was virtually any wind.
-If you planning a trip to Robertson any time soon, I highly recommend you make a turn to Kolgans for an adventure you’ll throughly enjoy.
+If you planning a trip to Robertson any time soon, I highly recommend you make a turn to Kolgans for an adventure you’ll thoroughly enjoy.

 Until the next adventure.